reactables/reactables/docs/src/content/getting-started/core-concepts.md

   const [state$, actions] = RxToggle();
 ```

-Reactables (prefixed with Rx) provide a clean separation of concerns between state logic and presentation - enhancing testability and extensibility.
+Reactables (prefixed with Rx) provide a clean separation of concerns between state logic and presentation in your UI - enhancing testability and extensibility.

 Reactables encapsulate the state logic and expose an observable which UI components can subscribe to for state changes.